 As you know, curve fitting is a danger that all system developers must constantly be aware of.
 Curve fitting destroys your trading system and can give you false hope that your system will work on the live market, which results in you losing your hard-earned money.

-Curve fitting often hits novice system developers without them even knowing about it.
+Curve fitting often hits novice system developers who need to learn about it.
 This can be particularly confusing and disheartening as you spent so much time on the strategy only to have it fail on the out-of-sample or new live data.
 But curve fitting can creep into the development process of professional developers.
 So, it's your job to be aware of curve fitting and how to avoid it.
 You must be vigilant about it.

 Curve Fitting vs. Overfitting

-When people in the trading world talk about curve fitting, they are referring to the negative behavior of a trading system when moving to the out-of-sample data segment.
+When people in the trading world talk about curve-fitting, they refer to a trading system's negative behavior when moving to the out-of-sample data segment.
 This often results in a failing out-of-sample performance.

 The term curve fitting is not the correct term.
 A better word is overfitting.
-I may mix curve fitting with overfitting in my work, which is a bit sloppy.
-However, because so many associate curve fitting with overfitting, I may continue to use these terms interchangeably.
+I may mix curve fitting with overfitting in my work, which is sloppy.
+However, because so many associate curve-fitting with overfitting, I may continue to use these terms interchangeably.

-Curve fitting from a mathematical standpoint is attempting to fit a line or curve through a series of data points.
+From a mathematical standpoint, curve-fitting attempts to fit a line or curve through a series of data points.
 That's not what we are doing with a trading system.
-When it comes to trading, we are attempting to optimize a trading system's performance.
+Regarding trading, we are attempting to optimize a trading system's performance.
 Often this is a crucial performance metric, such as net profit vs. drawdown.
 We do this by trying to introduce filters and optimize various parameters.